 The next time you are fishing the ocean off the coast of Georgia, South Carolina, or North Carolina, keep your eyes on the sky.

 Consider the frigate to be a fish finder except one in the air instead of reading electronics focused on the waters below.
+Many people use the term fishing the birds because the angler focuses there attention on the sea beneath the circling Man-Of-War bird.

 The Man-O-War bird is capable of spotting baitfish from thousands of feet in the air.
 Offshore game fish congregate in areas where large schools of bait are present.